 Back in the early 1800s, dueling was considered a popular gentlemanly method for settling disputes.
 Politicians — and even presidents — were known to participate in duels!
 Here are a few of the more notorious duels in Savannah.

 In 1832, James Jones Stark and Dr. Phillip Minis participated in a duel near the hotel bar, where Stark then lost his life.
 Minis was tried for murder, but he was acquitted after claiming self-defense.
 Some people claim Stark’s spirit still roams the building.

 The Moon River Brewing Company purchased the building in the 1990s and began renovating it, and that’s when most of the ghost stories started.

 The fourth floor and the basement are considered the two most haunted areas.
 In fact, the fourth level has such bad vibes that it’s still in near-original condition.
 That’s because construction crews refuse to work there!

 The basement level has been featured on many ghost hunter shows, and film crews typically report finding signs of paranormal activity.
-Watch below as Ryan and Shane from Buzzfeed Unsolved set out to explore the property (all of their usual fun ensues).

 One ghost in the basement appears to employees so frequently that Moon River crews have even given him a nickname.
 “Tony” is an angry apparition who is known for pushing people around.
 He sometimes knocks over bottles and grabs the ankles of frightened bar patrons.